Install Scala on your computer and start writing some Scala code!

 - Principles of Reactive Programming, free on Coursera.
 This is a course about concurrency and event-based asynchronous programming in Scala.
 You can access the course material and exercises by signing up for the course.

-- Independent Courseware, take a series of online Scala courses ranging from beginner to advanced for a fee.
+- Independent Courseware, online self-study or instructor-led Scala and Play courses for a fee.

 There are more and more books being published about Scala.
 Here, you can find some of the titles.
 We only list books here which give an introduction to the Scala Language.
 Books which require knowledge of Scala, in particular books on frameworks like Lift, Play! or Akka are notlisted here.